- Logging in via the web

 - whether event invitations and updates should be automatically added to your calendar.

-All this and more can be adjusted on the Settings → Preferences screen.
+All this and more can be adjusted on the Settings menu.

 Each incoming email is checked against your rules.
-If aspects of the message matching the rule condition, then the action in the rule is taken.
+If the message matches the rule condition, the rule's action is taken.

 - Add extra email addresses (at our domains or your custom domain) that you can also receive email into your account from.

-- Assign more than one person as the target of an email alias.
-Sending mail to that alias (such as firstname.lastname@example.org) will send a copy of mail to everyone on that alias.
+- Assign more than one person as the target of an email address.
+Sending mail to that address (such as firstname.lastname@example.org) will send a copy of mail to everyone on that address.